 - If I link to files in Nextcloud I get "A request to ownCloud has failed: Invalid response".

 - Please double-check the URL that you entered for ocs_endpoint.
-Until repository_owncloud v3.5-r1 it was essential that ?format=xml was specified at the end of the URL.
+It is essential that ?format=xml is specified at the end of the URL.

 - After signing in with ownCloud I get an error that says "This request is not valid.
 Please contact the administrator of [your Moodle Name] if this error persists.".